A Vienna Week: Coffeehouses, Concert Halls, and Sachertorte

 Day 5: Stephansdom and Naschmarkt

 St. Stephen's Cathedral (Stephansdom) is Vienna's Gothic centerpiece, with a distinctive zigzag-tiled roof.
 The main nave is free to enter.
-I climbed the South Tower (6 EUR, 343 steps) — narrow, claustrophobic, and absolutely worth it for the view.
+Climb the South Tower (6 EUR, 343 steps) — narrow, claustrophobic, and absolutely worth it for the view.
 The North Tower elevator (8 EUR) takes you to the Pummerin, Austria's largest bell.

 The catacombs tour (6.50 EUR, every 30 minutes) shows the bones of plague victims and the internal organs of Habsburg emperors stored in copper urns.
 Not for the squeamish.

-Saturday flea market at the western end (6AM-2PM) is excellent for vintage finds.
+The Saturday flea market at the western end (6AM-2PM) is excellent for vintage finds.

 Day 6: Classical Music, Not at the Opera